shirinhk/RPS/README.md

 # Rock Paper Scissors Game!

 ***A virtual version of rock paper scissors!***
--Two players compete by choosing an option and comparing their choices.
+* Two players compete by choosing an option and comparing their choices.
--The game is win, lose, or draw - the loser loses a life.
+* The game is win, lose, or draw - the loser loses a life.
--Players can Keep playing until one player has no lives left to live.
+* Players can Keep playing until one player has no lives left to live.
--They can quit the game when ever they like
+* They can quit the game when ever they like